 A major lack of maintenance that we’ve committed is growing tomato plants without staking or pruning.
 Our tomato plants last year appeared to be one the healthiest tomato plants I’d ever grown, but we only got a handful of tomatoes.
 The problem was they weren’t getting enough sunlight and they took over the garden choking out other plants.
 We should have staked them when they were little and got them off the ground and growing upright towards the sun.
 This year we did stake our tomatoes and we have a whole bunch of tomatoes that we’re just waiting to ripen.

-Here are some regular garden maintenance you can do to ensure that your garden stays happy and healthy:
+Here is some regular garden maintenance you can do to ensure that your garden stays happy and healthy:

 Gardening Mistake #13: Having No Plan to Keep Out Pests and Critters